 Find Ventura County Education Office information here.

 Free meals for children in SLO County

 Free meals for children in Santa Barbara County

 Free meals for children in Ventura County

-The latest coronavirus relief bill to become law (the CARES Act) freezes interest and suspends payments for federal student loans.
+The CARES Act, a coronavirus relief bill that became law, freezes interest and suspends payments for federal student loans.
 On January 20, 2021 emergency relief measures on federal student loans were extended until September 30.
 Be sure to confirm that your loans are federal student loans, so you know how this provision impacts you.

 The State Department has created a 24-hour public hotline for Americans abroad who are impacted by the COVID-19 crisis.
 For callers in the U.S. and Canada, the number is 888-407-4747.
 For those dialing from overseas, the number is 202-501-4444.
 Travelers are also strongly encouraged to enroll in the State Department’s Smart Traveler Enrollment Program (STEP) to receive alerts and make it easier to locate them in an emergency.